 Key Action

-$\mathbf{F1}$ Left player up
+Left Left player up

-$\mathbf{Left}$ Left player down
+Mode Left player down

-F3 Right player up
+$\mathbf{U}\mathbf{p}$ Right player up

-$\mathbf{Right}$ Right player down
+Down Right player down

-Off Quit
+On/Off Quit

-12.1.15.
+10.1.15.
 Reversi

 This is a simple implementation of the Reversi game.
 The objective of the game is to have a majority of own coloured pieces showing at the end of the game.
 The game rules can be found in the internet.